opf/openproject/docs/development/contribution-documentation/documentation-tool-setup/README.md

 Before you can make changes you need to create a local clone of the OpenProject repository on your local computer.
 Open the GitHub desktop client and navigate to "File -> Clone repository".
 Here select the repository you selected in Step 5.
 Also select a folder on your computer for the cloned repository.
 Click "Clone".

 ![image-20220524203252508](image-20220524203252508.png)

+## Step 7: Create a new Git branch for your change

+Select the branch "Release 12.1" as the current branch.